 |Preferred Building Systems (New Hampshire)|

 The success of modular home manufacturing helps increase the overall awareness of the benefits of the modular process – and therefore helps Triumph the context of a “rising tide lifts all boats.”
 And from our conversations with some of these providers, demand for modular homes has never been higher.

 But we also recognize that the expansion single-family modular construction currently doesn’t expand the capacity for commercial projects.
-Their capacity and interest to meet demand for large scale housing projects as well as other commercial buildings is very much in question.
+Their capacity and interest to meet the demand for large scale housing projects, as well as other commercial buildings, is very much in question.

 In fact, in a recent article in Construction Dive they polled various industry participants and found:

 “..out of 14 market segments, GCs and trade representatives found medical facilities the most promising for modular construction.
 Forty-one percent selected healthcare as being in the top 10 most-promising sectors.
 Designers cited multifamily as the strongest contender for increasing modular inroads.
 Half of the more than 200 architects and engineers polled ranked it in one of the top spots.”

 What is worth exploring is their capacity and interest to meet the demand for large-scale housing projects as well as other commercial buildings.
 Leveraging modular manufacturing capacity for different, larger-scale markets, is a very important issue for our industry and one that we’ll be addressing in more detail in future posts.